 Motability customers could be saving themselves as much as £840 a year in fuel savings by driving electric, as it only costs between 2 and 4 pence per mile* to charge the battery in an electric vehicle.
 As well as being far cheaper to run, 100% electric vehicles are also more environmentally friendly, with zero harmful emissions released from the exhaust pipe.

-With electric Motability cars now available to order from manufacturers including Vauxhall, DS, Renault, Hyundai, BMW and smart, if your Motability renewal is fast approaching or if you’re a new to scheme customer, now could be the right time to make the switch to electric.
+With electric Motability cars now available to order from manufacturers including Vauxhall, DS, Renault, Hyundai, BMW and smart plus the recent decision by Motability to include the installation of a home electric charging point at no extra cost, if your Motability renewal is fast approaching or if you’re a new to scheme customer now could be the right time to make the switch to electric.

 Smart EQ Fortwo